 a.
 Student rooms may not be used for commercial purposes.

 b.
-Student organizations wishing to post flyers within the residence halls must provide advertisements through the Residence Life Office in Horn 108.
+Student organizations wishing to post flyers within the residence halls must submit a solicitation request form ».

-The Selling, Solicitation, and Printed Materials policy for Texas Tech University is in Part VIII of the Student Handbook.
+The Selling, Solicitation, and Printed Materials policy for Texas Tech University is in Part II Section J. of the Student Handbook.

 Smoking Policy (2)